-Be sure to document all information if a collector are illegal.
+Be sure to document all information if a collector is illegal.
 You need to know what the laws are that safeguard consumers’ rights as a consumer.

-Go through your credit report with a fine tooth comb before resolving to accept the issues as valid.
-There are many things that can cause a mistake, and it can hurt your credit score just as much as a legitimate debt.
-You are allowed to dispute information that is incorrect, and while the process will take some time, the errors will be removed.
+Go through your credit report with a fine-tooth comb before resolving to accept the issues as valid.
+Many things can cause a mistake, and it can hurt your credit score just as much as a legitimate debt.
+You are allowed to dispute incorrect information, and while the process will take some time, the errors will be removed.

-If you have problems adhering to a budget, contact the better business bureau for information on a trustworthy credit counseling service.
+If you have problems adhering to a budget, contact the better business bureau for a trustworthy credit counseling service.
 These counselors can help you build a payment plan.
-Credit counseling helps you learn how to best manage your salary and meet your bills.
+Credit counseling helps you learn how to manage your salary best and meet your bills.

 Talk to creditors to try using alternate payment plans directly to figure out a different way to pay your bill if you cannot afford your monthly payments.